tunjid/tunjid/README.md

 I love to build things, like bad puns, and enjoy football.

-I'm also on the Media Foundations Team at Airbnb.
+I'm also on the Media Foundations Team at Airbnb, and prior to that, the developer relations team at Google.

-I identify as a functional reactive programming and immutable state zealot.
+I'm a co-author of the [official Android Architecture guide](https://developer.android.com/topic/architecture), and identify as a functional reactive programming zealot.

 Pinned are a few of my favorite things.